navcoin/KnowledgeBase/content/NavCoin Core/How to move from NavPi to Raspberry Pi 4 and CM4.en.md

 This how to is using the CM4 [CM4104032](https://www.buyapi.ca/product/raspberry-pi-compute-module-4-wireless-4gb-32gb-cm4104032/)

 1. Assumption is you have a running CM4 (how to can be found here https://www.youtube.com/watch?reload=9&v=jp_mF1RknU4) and ssh access to it

-   Notes: - I had to use Raspbian 32bit as I believe the Navcoin binaries only come in 32-bit for arm (if I learn otherwise I will update)
+   **Notes**: - I had to use Raspbian 32bit as I believe the Navcoin binaries only come in 32-bit for arm (if I learn otherwise I will update)
           - I also am utilizing the screen window session manager to keep things running in case you get disconnected (https://www.youtube.com/watch?v=hB6Y72DK8mc)

 	    ```